 A PC can be used to monitor all engine data.
 The user interface allows all of the engine’s settings and maintenance to be easily viewed and altered.
 The CAN bus serves as communication.
 Actuation of the servo- motors and injection, the analysis, sensor signals (analogue and digital), general and manual diagnostic functions, and system updates can be controlled vial the CAN bus.

-HKZ215, the new ignition system that Sky Power developed at the same time, is likewise tuned to all of 3W-International’s engines.
-The new ignition can be used for 2- and 4-stroke engines.
-Both systems are already being used today in the 3W-180 SRE hybrid Wankel engine from 3W-International introduced in 2017.
+HKZ215, the new ignition system that Sky Power developed at the same time can also be used for 2- and 4-stroke UAV engines.
+Both systems are already being used in the 3W-180 SRE hybrid Wankel engine from 3W-International introduced in 2017.
 The high-performance HKZ system was developed for significantly greater ignition powers.
 The engine’s overall fuel efficiency is thereby enhanced and the exhaust values improved.
 The HKZ is installed in a lightweight and rugged, nickel-plated aluminium housing.
 All the add-on components such as connector plugs and spark plug connectors are designed and shielded for challenging application areas.

 In addition to the injection and ignition, the intake body was also optimized on the cylinders.
 The engine’s power density is greater thanks to the now improved cylinder filling.
 The engine generates fewer harmful exhaust components and can be better controlled in different engine states.
 The improved combustion furthermore creates fewer residues in the engine, leading to a reduction in maintenance intervals.
 Moreover, the engine can be integrated into the aircraft independently of position, leading to optimum integration and weight distribution.